-Are you the kind of person who cares about building the progressive bench?
-Do you want to find and support the future leaders of our movement?
+Are you the kind of person who cares about building sustainable power?
+Do you want to help find and support our progressive leaders?
 Then chip in.

 It’s a little unusual to have an entire section of a website dedicated to explaining why you should give us money.
-But what we’re doing is a little unusual — so bear with us.
-Transparency is one of our core values (and one that has helped us succeed over the last four years), so we want to walk you through who we are, what we’re doing, and why your support matters.
+But transparency is one of our core values (and one that has helped us succeed over the last four years), so we want to walk you through who we are, what we’ve done, what we’re doing, and why your support matters.

 What we’ve already accomplished

-We launched Run for Something on Inauguration Day of 2017 because prior to this year, the progressive movement has had a systemic problem that has failed to create a diverse talent pipeline filled with young new leaders.
+We launched Run for Something on Inauguration Day of 2017 because we recognized that the progressive movement has had a systemic problem that has failed to create a diverse talent pipeline filled with young new leaders.
 At the time, young people were not being motivated to move up in politics, those that were interested were rarely supported by larger institutional structures, and we didn’t have a bench that looked like the people they aimed to represent.
 No one was focusing at scale on the local offices that actually build sustainable power.

-That has already changed.
-In our first three years, we’ve recruited more than 60,000 millennials who want to run for offices like city council, school board and state legislature — positions where we can get things done right now.
-We’ve elected more than 315 young progressives to offices in 45 states across the country.
+That has changed.
+In our first four years, we’ve recruited more than 65,000 millennials and gen-z’ers who want to run for offices like city council, school board and state legislature — positions where we can get things done right now.
+We’ve elected nearly 500 young progressives to offices in 46 states across the country.
 We flipped state legislative seats in Colorado, Connecticut, Florida, Georgia, Kansas, Indiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, North Carolina, North Dakota, South Carolina New York, Pennsylvania, Texas, West Virginia AND Virginia.
-Our winners are ages 18 to 40 years old, more than half are women, nearly half are people of color, and nearly 20% identify as LGBTQIA+.
+Our winners are ages 18 to 40 years old, 55% are women, 56% are BIPOC and over 20% identify as LGBTQIA+.
 They’re amazing.

 We’re not recruiting or helping candidates based on geographic boundaries — we’re recruiting candidates based on who they are as people.
 We’re looking to invest in talent wherever we find it — and we’re looking to help as many people as possible.